-Lockout Tagout is defined as the "placement of a lockout device on an energy-isolating device in accordance with an established procedure."
+Lockout Tagout occurs when you place an energy-isolating device to electrical equipment or machinery in accordance with an established program set out by a code or standard.
 A lockout device is "a mechanical means of locking that uses an individually keyed lock to secure an energy-isolating device in a position that prevents energization of a machine, equipment, or a process."

 Hazardous Energy sources can be:

 The most effective Lockout Tagout (LOTO) practices and procedures are ones that safeguard electrical workers from electrical hazards, accidents, injuries and death from the unexpectded startup of a piece of equipment.
 The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) outlines the various measures employers and workers can take when controlling different types of hazardous electrical energy.
 The OSHA standard (29 CFR 1910.147) establishes a company's responsibility for protecting electrical workers.
 All employers are required by OSHA to train each electrical worker and make sure that workers both know and understand and are able to follow the correct provisions of Lockout Tagout procedures:

 Proper lockout program safeguards workers from the release of hazardous energy from the unexpected startup of equipment.
 The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) concerns the servicing and maintenance of machines and electrical equipment.
 Workers must be trained so they can understand the intention and design and development of a proper LOTO program and have the training and skills that are required to be able to safely apply and remove energy control devices.
 Employers are also responsible for the retraining of all electrical workers to maintain their proficiency in LOTO.

 Lockout Tagout Explained